wesic/magic-docs/README.md

 - Join the Design Engineers Club on [Discord](https://discord.com/invite/5EyAQ4eNdS) and share your project with us!
 - Deployed your docs?
 Share it on the [Once UI Hub](https://once-ui.com/hub) too!
 We feature our favorite apps on our landing page.

-## Magic Docs
+## Sapphive Docs

-This project is built with [Magic Docs](https://once-ui.com/products/magic-docs).
-Build your own documentation with Magic Docs for free!
+This documentation is powered by Sapphive.
+Visit [Sapphive](https://sapphive.com) for more WHMCS modules and solutions!

 ## License